Therm-a-Rest Vesper 45 Ultralight Backpacking Quilt Review

 Recommendation

 The Therm-a-Rest Vesper 45 Quilt is a high-quality, ultralight, and ultracompact quilt that I found to be true to its temperature rating.
 It’s a great warmer-weather option for backpackers and fastpackers looking to minimize weight and bulk from their kit without minimizing features.
-There are ultralight quilts on the market which save weight with minimal features, but the Vesper manages to keep a 12-ounce weight while maintaining features found on much heavier quilts through the use of high-quality materials and smart design.
-If you’re looking to reduce the weight of your backpacking sleep insulation this year, the Therm-a-Rest Vesper 45 deserves serious consideration.
+There are ultralight quilts on the market that save weight with minimal features, but the Vesper manages to keep a 12-ounce weight while maintaining features found on much heavier quilts through the use of high-quality materials and smart design.
+If you want to reduce your backpacking sleep insulation weight this year, the Therm-a-Rest Vesper 45 deserves serious consideration.

-Disclosure: Therm-a-rest provided the SectionHiker.com with a quilt for an honest review.
+Disclosure: Therm-a-rest donated a quilt for an honest review.

 Thank you so much for the review of Therm-a-Rest’s warm weather bag, the Vesper 45.
 Give Therm-a-Rest credit for willing to try new things.
 Some are hits, like the Neo Air series and some a “meh” like the wing valve.
 But when Therm-a-Rest decided to create a state-of-the-art sleeping bag they hit a homerun.
 You can tell they put a lot of time into the fit characteristics as well as the materials.
 When those two aspects are in harmony you have something special.
 I’m gushing on Therm-a-Rest bags as I have a Vesper 20.
 It’s outstanding in every way that I care about (I’m 5’7″, 210 lbs, wide shoulders, side sleeper on a 25″ wide pad).
 Per Greg’s review, the Vesper 45 also deserves to be held in high regard.